natejank/christmas-dinner-lab/README.md

-## Today's lab: Thanksgiving Simulator
+## Today's lab: Christmas Dinner Simulator

-In order to utilize all of the skills we've gained, we will be simulating a thanksgiving dinner using java.
+In order to utilize all of the skills we've gained, we will be simulating a Christmas dinner using java.
 There are a few parts to keep in mind when creating this.

 ### Food classes